jschiarizzi/josephschiarizzipersonalwebsite.github.io/_posts/2017-07-9-Internation-Cartographic-Conference.md

 If even the great George Washington made mistakes and was still able to achieve greatness, then maybe there’s hope for the rest of us

-Many images and cool maps from the conference can be found here: https://goo.gl/photos/H8AE8fcwMdRzsufP9
+Many images and cool maps from the conference can be found in the [google photo album here](https://goo.gl/photos/H8AE8fcwMdRzsufP9).